ScEpTIC Configuration¶

 Register File Configuration¶

-dictionary allows us to configure the simulated register-file settings.
+The register_file_configuration dictionary allows us to configure the simulated register-file settings.

 register_file_configuration = {